-A classic recipe for Mississippi Mud Cake!
+A classic and easy Mississippi Mud Cake recipe!
 It’s a moist chocolate sheet cake with marshmallow creme and chocolate frosting on top.
 An incredibly rich and decadent treat!

 The other day my sister Laura told me that she was talking with our other sister, Nikki, who has 5 kids.
 Nikki said that sometimes her older kids ask to make cookies at 4:30 in the afternoon.
 She always lets them, and then congratulates herself because she knows that by the time they are done eating all the dough and cookies, Nikki is totally off the hook for dinner.